wp-plugins/easy-tynt/readme.txt

 == Changelog ==

+= 0.2.2 =
+* Various cleanup on the readme.txt file.

 = 0.2 =
-* Tynt Insight will now be installed by copy pasting the code provided by Tynt Insight's "Link Setup" Page, located at [http://tcr130.tynt.com/script/account_script](http://tcr130.tynt.com/script/account_script)
+* Tynt Insight will now be installed by copy pasting the code provided by Tynt Insight's "Link Setup" Page, located at [https://tcr1.tynt.com/account/log_in](https://tcr1.tynt.com/account/log_in)
 * This will add support for all of Tynt Insight's features without the need for extensive time remaking their interface.
 It should also be easier for new users to get started with.
 * Easy Tynt settings will no longer be erased when deactivating or upgrading the plugin.
 However, you must now use the WordPress plugin delete link to fully uninstall Easy Tynt.